cicakhq/potato/docs/INSTALL.md

 ### rabbitmq-c

 Like SBCL, rabbitmq-c is also available from the Ubuntu repositories, but currently is at version 0.5.4.
-This version is been problematic with Potato, resulting in crashes when the application attempts to close a RabbitMQ channel.
+This version has been problematic with Potato, resulting in crashes when the application attempts to close a RabbitMQ channel.
 It should not be used.